hunvreus/devpush-website/docs/index.md

 Whenever it receives a webhook post from GitHub, it creates a new container for the selected Docker image and proceeds to run a series of commands (git clone, build, ...).
 If the app builds successfully and is available, it is swapped for the matching environment.

-Most likely, you'll want to [install it on your own server](/docs/installation) (e.g. Hetzner), but [there is also an online version which you can sign up for](https://app.devpu.sh) (currently in beta testing, sign ups are reviewed individually).
+You can [install it on your own server](/docs/installation) (e.g. Hetzner), but [there is also an online demo: demo.devpu.sh](https://demo.devpu.sh) (WARNING: this demo server resets every hour, all deployments and configuration will be wiped out).

 ## How can I help?